Berserker Street State School: History

+Alumni

+Florence Amy Willie who was a leader in the local South Sea Islander community was educated here in the 1930s.

 Description

 Berserker Street State School is located in the north Rockhampton suburb of Berserker, approximately 3km northeast of the city centre.
 The school is within a residential area and its 4.27 ha block is bounded by Bedford, Berserker, Charles and Bawden streets, and by residential properties and Mcleod Park at the eastern end.
 The school addresses Berserker Street to the west, with the school buildings concentrated at the western end of the grounds.

-The original main entrance to the school is located in the centre of the Berserker Street boundary, centred on the earliest school building, Block A (a suburban timber school building built 1917-18 with Ferguson addition built in 1888, relocated 1926).
+The original main entrance to the school is located in the centre of the Berserker Street boundary, centred on the earliest school building, Block A (a suburban timber school building built 1917–18 with Ferguson addition built in 1888, relocated 1926).
 The grounds are beautified by mature trees along the Berserker Street boundary, and a courtyard in front of Block A, which enhances views of the building from Berserker Street.

 Block A

-Block A is laid out in 'U'-shaped arrangement of three rectangular wings around a courtyard, addressing Berserker Street to the west.
+Block A is laid out in U-shaped arrangement of three rectangular wings around a courtyard, addressing Berserker Street to the west.
 Verandahs link the wings around the courtyard, and two teachers rooms project diagonally from the corners at the intersections of the wings.
 The three wings were constructed at different dates and have differences in their form, fabric and details: